Para quem acompanha o blog, não é nenhuma novidade. Mas notícias como essa são importantes para ir quebrando a resistência dos profissionais de saúde.

 Program recently banned whole milk, but allows sugar-sweetened

-• Current National Institutes of Health guidelines on
+non-fat milk.; - Current National Institutes of Health guidelines on

 healthy diets for families and children recommend “eat[ing] almost